Network analysis of verbal communications in the novel The Master and Margarita by M.A.Bulgakov: Introduction

 The rest of the paper is constructed as follows.
-Section~\ref{sec:Methods} describes some technical details of the network analysis of the novel \emph{The Master and Margarita} by M.~A.~Bulgakov.
-Section~\ref{sec:Results} presents our main findings.
-Section~\ref{sec:Conclusion} summarizes the main results.
+Section~Methods describes some technical details of our network analysis of the novel \emph{The Master and Margarita} by M.~A.~Bulgakov.
+Section~Results of the analysis presents our main findings.
+Section~Conclusion summarizes the main results, formulates the problems identified in the course of the study, and proposes an interpretation of the results.